kyamagu/js-segment-annotator/README.md

    * `threshold` - Threshold value `k` of PF-segmentation.
    * `minSize` - Minimum segment size of PF-segmentation.

-The class inherits from the `SegmentAnnotator` class below.
+The class inherits from the `SegmentAnnotator` class.

 ### SegmentAnnotator